webonyx/graphql-php/docs/type-system/object-types.md

 # Field Resolution
 Field resolution is the primary mechanism in **graphql-php** for returning actual data for your fields.
-It is implemented using `resolveField` callable in type definition or `resolve` callable in field definition (which has precedence).
+It is implemented using **resolveField** callable in type definition or **resolve** callable in field definition (which has precedence).

-Read section on [Data Fetching](../data-fetching.md) for complete description of this process.
+Read the section on [Data Fetching](../data-fetching.md) for a complete description of this process.

 # Custom Metadata
 All types in **graphql-php** accept configuration array.
-In some cases you may be interested in passing your own metadata for type or field definition.
+In some cases, you may be interested in passing your own metadata for type or field definition.

-**graphql-php** preserves original configuration array in every type or field instance in public property `$config`.
+**graphql-php** preserves original configuration array in every type or field instance in public property **$config**.
 Use it to implement app-level mappings and definitions.